 This is the average monthly salary including housing, transport, and other benefits.
 Bartender salaries vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Bartender salaries in Thailand range from 19,700 THB per month (minimum salary) to 59,500 THB per month (maximum salary).
+Bartender salaries in Thailand range from 19,700 THB per month (starting salary) to 59,500 THB per month (maximum salary).
 This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 |0 - 2 Years|